top of page

 University of Sydney, Sydney Local Health District, Northern Sydney Local Health District

-Courtney West has worked with the Safe Exercise at Home team to design and develop the website.
-She continues to manage and update the website.
-She has presented about the website at the Australian Public Health Conference 2020 and the Australian and New Zealand Falls Prevention Conference 2021.
+Courtney West has worked with the Safe Exercise at Home team to design and develop the website, and she continues to manage and update the website.

 Special thanks